Mose Gibson: J. R. Rivet

 The earliest known murder with a date that Gibson committed was that of Joseph (or James) Isadore Rivet, a restaurateur who was killed on December 24, 1908, in Addis, Louisiana.
 Rivet had employed the then-25-year-old Gibson, ordering him to go get something at nighttime, according to the testimony of Joe Clark, who was sent to get some chickens to cook for breakfast.
 Clark had left after Gibson was sent out and didn't return until the following morning, when he found Rivet beaten to death and lying in a pool of his own blood.
 He had been killed by a blunt and sharp instrument.
 Clark then called upon W. C. Mybank, with whom he later found a trunk owned by Rivet in a nearby field.
-The trunk had been opened and riffled through, indicating that robbery was the possible motive.
+The trunk had been opened and rifled through, indicating that robbery was the possible motive.

 For this murder, a man named "Hobo" Brown Roberts was arrested on January 1, 1909, as an accomplice in the murder.
 However, not enough evidence was gathered in order to prosecute him.
 On May 27, a mob of about twenty men broke into the prison where Roberts was held and took him near a railroad engine, allegedly to force a confession out of him.
 After that night, the accused man was never seen again.

 Susan B. Clark and Laura Marshall

 Taking into account that Gibson confessed to murdering an Orange City woman in November 1919, authorities speculated that he could've killed middle-aged widow Susan B. Clark (or Matty Clark), who died on November 1.
 The same night, another unidentified woman was also robbed.
-Her murderer was never found, but Gibson, who was well-known there, was suspected.
+Her murderer was never found, but Gibson, who was well known there, was suspected.
 Newspapers also mention another woman by the name of Laura Marshall, but at present, no further information is available for her case.